sandravizz/Natural-disasters/README.md

 The first step is always to check your data and variable structure as well as general patterns and trends.
 For this purpose I used [arquero.js](https://uwdata.github.io/arquero/) as a data processing library and [plot.js](https://observablehq.com/plot/) as a plotting library.
 Please find the whole analysis and finding in this [Observable notebook](https://observablehq.com/@sandraviz/billion-dollar-disasters-arquero-js-plot-js?collection=@sandraviz/billion-dollar-disaster) with a detailed explanation and presentation in this [video](https://www.youtube.com/watch?v=FaoWCGo88ks)

+ ## 1. D3.js visualisation | Sankey diagram

+ After finishing the EDA I wanted to create a compact chart which shows the connection between disaster types and change over type.
+I choose to aggregate the data on decade level to soften outliers.
+In the sankey diagram we see two stacked bar charts representing the nodes hence the total costs caused by disaster type on the leftside and by decades on the rigt side.
+The size of the paths shows how much a disaster type contributed to the costs of one decade and vice versa.
+Please find a short interpretation of the visualisation in this [video](https://www.youtube.com/watch?v=iPAET_ZtVxI).